 Great video, produced by Scholastic.
 Aimed at showing kids how even a career in fashion needs math.
 I’m featured near the beginning, explaining that math isn’t only about calculation, but ideas.
-(Once on the page, you will have to look under previous videos to find it.)
+(Unfortunately, the Scholastic link to the video no longer works.)

 The Big Bang of Numbers (2013)

 Explains the origin of whole numbers.
-Appeared in my New York Times Op-Ed on math appreciation, and is a draft of the kind of videos contained in my next novel, which will combine math and fiction.
+Appeared in my New York Times Op-Ed on math appreciation, and is related to my book, “The Big Bang of Numbers: How to Build the Universe Using Only Math.”

 Math Heroine (2013)